chrislarabee/sf-api-ptype/README.md

-As an alternative to querying using the Tables on the Codex, you can directly query the connected Salesforce instance via the REST or Bulk API using the query and query_bulk methods on the Codex object:
+As an alternative to querying using the Tables on the Codex, you can directly query the connected Salesforce instance via the REST or Bulk API using the query and queryb methods on the Codex object:
 ```
 Codex().query(("SELECT Id, Name FROM Account "
                "WHERE Name like 'Great Falls%'"))
 ```

-query_bulk also requires that you pass the api_name of the table you want to query:
+queryb also requires that you pass the api_name of the table you want to query:
 ```
-Codex().query_bulk(("SELECT Id, Name FROM Account "
+Codex().queryb(("SELECT Id, Name FROM Account "
                 "WHERE Name like 'Great Falls%'"),
                 'Account')
 ```